zammad/zammad-admin-documentation/system-objects.rst

    - show / hide the field.
    - make the field required (if needed).

-..
-Hint:: You can't change these settings for pre defined objects (as you can't edit them via UI).
+.. hint:: You can't change these settings for pre defined objects (as you can't edit them via UI).
 Please note that this currently works as designed.

 .. figure:: images/system/objects-2.jpg
    :align: center